 This may seem weird but there was a time when AirPods weren’t as common as they are now.
 At the time that these came out, if you wanted true wireless earbuds you didn’t have many options.
 While most buds at that time were average at best, the Jabra Elite Sport excelled.
 Now that some time has passed and everyone is pretty familiar with the new product category, how do those original earbuds hold up?
 Let’s find out.

-Editor’s note: This post was updated on July 20th, 2020 to reflect changes in pricing and to add links to helpful information.
+Editor’s note: This post was updated on September 30th, 2020 to include new information and reflect changes in pricing.

 Who’s it for?